matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 * messages from `:client/ws-cmp` are sent to both `:client/store-cmp` and `:client/jvmstats-cmp`
 * messages from  `:client/info-cmp` are sent to both `:client/store-cmp` and `:client/ws-cmp`
 * `:client/mouse-cmp`, `:client/histogram-cmp` and `:client/info-cmp` all observe the state of the `:client/store-cmp`
-* finally, the `:client/observer-cmp` is attached to the firehose, but more about that later.
+* finally, the `:client/observer-cmp` is attached to the firehose, but more about that later when we look at `:client/observer-cmp`.

 At the bottom of the namespace, we also fire up the observer and metrics components.
 We'll look at that when covering the respective components.